spectrocloud/spectromate/docs/internal.md

 }
 ```

-The `slackCmds.AskCmd()` function is invoked to start a Go routine so that the logic required for the command can continue without being limited to the current request-reply, which is used to reply back with an HTTP status code of 200 to address the Slack timeout requirement.
+The `slackCmds.AskCmd()` function is invoked to start a Go routine so that the logic required for the command can continue without being limited to the current request-reply, which is used to reply with an HTTP status code of 200 to address the Slack timeout requirement.
 This design also allows multiple requests to be handled by the available CPU cores in the system to improve performance.

 If you add a new slack command, add a new case to the switch statement and handle the logic accordingly.